Slack Connector

 , for example ${targetedParameter}

-, to be recognised;
+, to be recognised by the connector;

 where you want the payload to be shown;